What’s in Bloom, What to Plant, What to Do!

 Mona Lavender is a fairly new cultivar created at the Kirstenbosch Botanical Garden in South Africa.
 It, like the Philippine Violet, is a cool-season bloomer, green all summer.
 Cold-hardy in zones 9b-10 you can also grow Mona Lavender indoors as a colorful house plant.
 You will enjoy the bright green leaves, with purple undersides, and long spikes of lavender flowers, that are remarkably like tubular orchids.
 Here is more information on Mona Lavender.

-This plant provides a small purple garden outside our the front porch and near some trees from gardenias.
+This plant provides a small purple garden outside our front porch and near some trees from gardenias.
 This will add more blooms for us in the next few weeks.

 In The Herb Garden